mjbradvica/ChainStrategy/README.md

 ## Setup

-ChainStrategy provides a built-in method for easy DependencyInjection with any DI container that is Microsoft compatible.
+ChainStrategy provides a built-in method for easy Dependency Injection with any DI container that is Microsoft compatible.

 ```csharp
 public class Program